-Overall, the study represents a robust and detailed reflection of the potential environmental impacts of a 50MW onshore wind power plant consisting of twenty five V110-2.0 MW turbines.
-The LCA is based upon accurate product knowledge and current state of the art in the field of LCA, both in the methodologies applied and datasets used to account for environmental impacts, as well as the LCA tools and software applied.
-The LCA could further benefit by considering the following:
+Overall, the study represents a robust and detailed reflection of the potential environmental impacts of a 50MW onshore wind power plant consisting of twenty five V116-2.0 MW turbines.
+The LCA is based upon accurate product knowledge and current state-of-the-art in the field of LCA, both in the methodologies applied and datasets used to account for environmental impacts, as well as the LCA tools and software applied.
+The LCA could further benefit from considering the following: